PricelessEmpireSy/SOC-Playbook/README.md

 Playbooks: Step-by-step guides for responding to active threats (example is, Phishing).

-Incidents: Post-mortem reports & root cause analysis of simulated breaches.
+Incidents: Post-mortem reports and root cause analysis of simulated breaches.

 Assets: Network diagrams, attack flowcharts, and evidence screenshots.